sallyca530/Home-Sales-PySpark-SparkSQL/README.md

  ![](images/8_home_sales.png)

-#### The query from step 6 is run on the cached temporary table, and the run time is computed.
+#### The query from previous step is run on the *cached temporary table*, and the run time is computed with a better efficiency of 0.47 seconds.

 ![](images/9_cached.png)